anhvir/c203/README.md

   # What is minimal requirement for the experiment?
   You need to run at least 72 experiments ( 3 levels x 2 propagations x 4 budgets x 3 samples ).
-Suppose that your program outputs required data into output.txt as asked for in the specs.
-Then you can run the following script to run all 72 experiments and gather all output into a file called acc_output.txt.
+Suppose that your program outputs required data into
+`output.txt` as asked for by the specs.
+Then you can use the following script to run all 72 experiments and gather all output into a single file called `acc_output.txt`.
 Later on you can read that file and build your tables and graphs.
 The content of the script is:
 ```bash
 for level in 1 2 3